 (2) The specific reporting requirements for an Over-Policed Rights Act jurisdiction, as described below, shall be enforced.

-(3) The Over-Policed Rights Act jurisdiction will forfeit all federal "militarized" hardware, including only vehicles and weapons.
+(3) The Over-Policed Rights Act jurisdiction shall forfeit all federal "militarized" hardware, including only vehicles and weapons.

-(6) If the court found a long-standing pattern of abuse, brutality or racial or language minority animus regarding the police unit's temporary detention of arestees, then the court will order all police personnel in the holding facility to wear clip-on body cameras and shall consider ordering (i) twenty-four hour video monitoring in cell areas, (ii) the employment of additional law enforcement agents or other personnel, including those trained in first aid, (iii) specific changes to detention protocols, (iv) the employment of Spanish-speaking (or other language of need) officers, (v) physical changes or additions to the facilities, and (vi) the use of volunteer observers in or around the cell area.
+(6) If the court finds a long-standing pattern of abuse, brutality or racial or language minority animus regarding the law enforcement agency's temporary detention of arrestees, then the court will order all personnel in the holding facility to wear body cameras and shall consider ordering (a) twenty-four hour video monitoring in cell areas, (b) the employment of additional law enforcement agents or other personnel, including those trained in first aid, (c) specific changes to detention protocols, (d) the employment of Spanish-speaking (or other language of need) law enforcement agents, (e) physical changes or additions to the facilities, and (f) the use of volunteer observers in or around the cell area.

-(7) The court should consider the effectiveness of clip-on body cameras for all officers on patrol and their supervisors.
-If certain geographic areas have presented particular problems and others have not, the court should consider ordering that police officers use clip-on body cameras in the problem areas.
+(7) The court should consider the effectiveness of body cameras for all law enforcement agents on patrol and their supervisors.
+If certain geographic areas have presented particular problems and others have not, the court shall order that law enforcement agents use body cameras in the problem areas.

-(1) enter and attend at any place in which officers of the police unit are conducting official business for the purpose of observing and documenting; provided, however, that the court may order that certain investigations involving organized crime or other matters shall not be subject to volunteer observation; and
+(1) enter and attend at any place in which law enforcement agents of the law enforcement agency are conducting official business for the purpose of observing and documenting; provided, however, that the court may order that certain investigations involving organized crime or other matters shall not be subject to volunteer observation; and

 (2) ride along in any police cruiser or other police conveyance.